-Simpson Harbor is the flooded caldera of an ancient volcano that forms the eastern tip New Britain with Rabaul along its north shore and Matupit Island to the southeast.
+Simpson Harbor is the flooded caldera of an ancient volcano that forms the eastern tip New Britain bordering Rabaul along its north shore and Matupit Island to the southeast.
 To the west are the Dawapia Rocks "The Beehives".
 Simpson Harbor is connected to Karavia Bay and Blanche Bay to the south.
+Many docks and wharf provided ships access to Rabaul including Toboi wharf, Komaki Maru (Wreck Wharf) and others.

 After midnight of January 23, 1942